gaelm05/cecs-326-sp24-01-reading-01-intro-to-os-gaelm05/README.md

     A trap instructions is the switch between a user and kernel.
 When a switch is activated then the user can use commands that tells the kernel to do things.
 10. Modern operating systems decouple a process address space from the machine’s physical memory.
 List two advantages of this design.

+    One advantage will be that a program does not have to be inside the size of machines memory.
+Since different parts can be loaded in different runs which is another benifit.
 ### Deliverables
 Commit the answers to the questions in a readable file to your git repository by the due date and time indicated with your repository.
 Approved file submission formats are: .txt, .md, .pdf. .html (renderable) or anything that is web-readable on Github.
 Other formats will only be accepted with explicit approval.